WebAssembly/wasi-threads/README.md

 ### Non-goals
-- __not POSIX compatible__: this API will not be 100% compatible with all
+- __full POSIX compatibity__: this API will not be 100% compatible with all
   functions and options described by POSIX threads standard.

-- __no WebAssembly changes__: the current proposal is limited to the WASI APIs signatures and behavior and does not propose changes to the Wasm instruction set.
+- __modify core WebAssembly__: the current proposal is limited to the WASI APIs signatures and behavior and does not propose changes to the Wasm instruction set.